Doñana

 Human History

 The Doñana area has been inhabited since prehistoric times, with Neolithic and Tartessian settlements documented.
 The Romans used the marismas for salt production and fishing.
 During the medieval period, the Doñana became a royal hunting estate, attracting Spanish monarchs including Philip II and Philip IV who hunted red deer and boar.
-The name Doñana comes from Doña Ana de Silva y Mendoza, who built a small palace in the area in the 16th century.
-Traditional uses including cattle ranching, fishing, and pine nut collection persisted until the 20th century.
-The 1998 Aznalcóllar mine toxic spill was a major environmental disaster affecting the park.
+The name Doñana comes from Doña Ana de Silva y Mendoza, wife of the 7th Duke of Medina Sidonia, who established a country retreat there in the late 16th century—the estate was originally called "Coto de Doña Ana."
+[1] Traditional uses including cattle ranching, fishing, and pine nut collection persisted until the 20th century.
+The 1998 Aznalcóllar mine toxic spill was a major environmental disaster affecting the park's buffer zone.

 Park History

-Doñana was first protected as a biological reserve in 1963, thanks to pressure from WWF and international conservation organizations including Sir Peter Scott and Sir Julian Huxley.
-It became a national park in 1969.
-UNESCO designated it a Biosphere Reserve in 1981 and a World Heritage Site in 1994.
-The park has faced ongoing conflict between conservation and surrounding agricultural water extraction (strawberry farming) that threatens the aquifer system.
-The catastrophic Aznalcóllar mine toxic spill in April 1998, which released millions of cubic meters of acidic slurry into the Río Agrio, caused widespread ecological damage to the park's buffer zone.
+Doñana was first protected in 1963 when the Spanish State, in collaboration with WWF, acquired approximately 7,000 hectares to establish the Biological Reserve of Doñana.
+[1] It became a national park in 1969.
+UNESCO designated it a Biosphere Reserve in 1980 and a World Heritage Site in 1994, with the World Heritage boundary extended in 2005.
+[2] The park has faced ongoing conflict between conservation and surrounding agricultural water extraction (strawberry farming) that threatens the aquifer system.
+The catastrophic Aznalcóllar mine toxic spill on 25 April 1998, which released 4-5 million cubic metres of acidic mine tailings into the Guadiamar River, caused widespread ecological damage to the park's buffer zone.

 Major Trails And Attractions

-Doñana is primarily accessible through guided 4x4 tours departing from El Rocío village and the El Acebuche visitor center.
-The tours traverse the marismas, forests, and dune system, providing exceptional wildlife viewing including ibex, deer, and numerous bird species.
-The El Acebuche breeding center for Iberian lynx adjacent to the park is open to visitors.
-Boat tours along the Guadalquivir estuary provide views of the park from the water.
+Doñana is primarily accessible through guided 4x4 tours departing from El Rocío village and the El Acebuche visitor centre.
+The tours traverse the marismas, forests, and dune system, providing exceptional wildlife viewing including deer, wild boar, and numerous bird species.
+The El Acebuche Iberian lynx breeding centre adjacent to the park is open to visitors.
+[1] Boat tours along the Guadalquivir estuary provide views of the park from the water.
 El Rocío village, famous for the Romería pilgrimage (one of Spain's largest religious gatherings), is the main gateway.
-Bird observation hides at Los Palillos and other points offer independent birding opportunities.
+Bird observation hides at various points offer independent birding opportunities.

 Visitor Facilities And Travel